bluesky/bluesky-enhancement-proposals/telemetry.md

 - Make `'telemetry'` another `kind`.
 Rejected for the same reason as above, and also because it would make `kind` more complex.
 - Add a separate `ETA` or `Telemetry` object to store this information, passed into `OphydObj`.
 This is the approach that we decided on in the initial pass at this feature, but it’s not needed for *telemetry* specifically (maybe later for time estimation) and can be added later.
 Thus, rejected as out of scope for this proposal.

-## Open Questions
-- Exact structure of telemetry payload

-    - #NOTE Just to help with the discussion of the structure of ‘telemetry payload’  I include here below what was used in the previous PR on this and why, it is open for discussion.
-Also I made use of ‘named tuples’ instead of the dictionary entries below (just as a discussion point).
-    ```
-    # Bare minimum information required for each entry to be useful for estimating time.
-    {'object_name': self.device.name,  # required for retrieving specific device entries
-      'action': 'set' or 'trigger' or ...,  # required for retrieving specific action entries
-      'estimation': {'time': 3.0, 'std_dev': nan},  # required for comparison to time taken
-      'time': {'start': 1557859442.3674903, 'stop': 1557859442.3676653}}  # required to see
-      # how telemetry varies over time, and to calculate the time taken.

-    # Additional values required for estimating time for 'set' on a generic 'settable' device
-     {'position': {'start': status_obj.initial, 'stop': status_obj.target},
-      'settle_time': {'setpoint': status_obj.pos.cam.settle_time}}

-    # Additional values required for estimating time for 'set' on an EpicsMotor device
-    {'position': {'start': status_obj.initial, 'stop': status_obj.target},
-     'settle_time': {'setpoint': status_obj.pos.settle_time},
-     'velocity': {'setpoint': status_obj.pos.velocity}}

-    # Additional values required for estimating time for 'trigger' on an AreaDetector device
-    {'trigger_mode': {'setpoint': status_obj.device.cam.trigger_mode},
-     'num_images': {'setpoint': status_obj.device.cam.num_images},
-     'settle_time': {'setpoint': status_obj.device.cam.settle_time},
-     'acquire_period': {'setpoint': status_obj.device.cam.acquire_period},
-     'acquire_time': {'setpoint': status_obj.device.cam.acquire_time}}
-    ```
 ## Links to documents from prior rounds of discussion on this feature
 - https://www.dropbox.com/s/ch7j1x6j4njby7e/ETA%20overview.docx?dl=0
 - [+Outline of ETA co-routine.](https://paper.dropbox.com/doc/Outline-of-ETA-co-routine.-R9emFtWxa0bYjXUYzywno)